zammad/zammad-admin-documentation/manage/report-profiles.rst

 The reporting is useful to view statistics, get an overview of the number of tickets (e.g. tickets of a specific customer) and to download ticket data from Zammad.
-In the following section you will find a description of how to create and change report profiles.
-In another section you can find information on basic usage of the reporting UI itself.
-If the reporting options in Zammad are not enough for you, we added a section about external reporting tools, you can use.
+In the following section you will find an instruction on how to create and change report profiles.
+In a separate section you can find information on basic usage of the reporting UI itself.
+If the reporting options in Zammad are not enough for you, we added a section about external reporting tools you can use.

-To create and edit report profiles, ``admin.report_profile`` permissions are required.
+To create and edit report profiles, ``admin.report_profile`` permission is required.
 To use the reporting itself, ``report`` permission is required.

 .. warning:: ⚠️ Be aware that granting users the ``reporting`` permission may